 General areas of practice are open to those wishing to be registered on the NER with a minimum of 5 years of experience and to those seeking Chartered:

-Environmental engineering is a very broad field in which there are new applications and adaptations of all the traditional disciplines of engineering.
-Many applicants seeking recognition as environmental engineers may have academic qualifications and professional experience in civil, mechanical or chemical engineering and not environmental engineering specifically.
+Environmental engineering creates innovative solutions for sustainable development.
+It is a very broad field in which there are new applications and adaptations of all the traditional disciplines of engineering.

 Special Areas of Practice

 Special areas of practice are open only to those who are Chartered.
 For details on any of the specific requirements to be met for the special areas of practice, contact the Registration Team via Member Services.